 It was January 27, 1991.
 The United States was in the middle of the Persian Gulf War and Operation Desert Storm had just started.
 Things were tense and security at the Super Bowl was at an all-time high.
 The Goodyear blimp was replaced by Black Hawk helicopters, according to ESPN.
 NFL commissioner Paul Tagliabue canceled the annual Super Bowl gala.
 Concreted bunkers rounded the Tampa Stadium parking lot.
 SWAT team officers were on the roof with machine guns.

-Then, even if was just for a couple of minutes, the world’s problems stood still as Houston delivered a national anthem performance for the ages.
+Then, even if was just for a couple of minutes before kickoff, the world's problems stood still as Houston delivered a national anthem performance for the ages.

 "And now, to honor America, especially the brave men and women serving our nation in the Persian Gulf and throughout the world, please join in the singing of our national anthem.
 The anthem will be followed by a flyover of F-16 jets from the 56th Tactical Training Wing at MacDill Air Force Base and will be performed by the Florida Orchestra under the direction of Maestro Jahja Ling and sung by Grammy Award winner Whitney Houston."